MaxHalford/idao-2020-qualifier/README.md

 ![track_2_memory_usage](results/track_2_memory_usage.png)

 As for speed, we used a rule of thumb, which is that the Yandex machine used for running our code is 20 seconds slower than our machine.
 We thus checked that our code took at most 40 seconds to run on our machine.
-For reference, our CPU model is `Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz` and we have 4 physical cores.
+For reference, our CPU model is `Intel(R) Core(TM) i7-8550U CPU @ 1.80GHz`.